All exhibits

 Find out more about the exhibits

-The ocean dominates Earth’s climate.
-It stores 90% of the heat trapped by global warming, but its future fate is uncertain.
-The AtlantiS Partnership is the cutting edge of UK and international ocean sciences, leveraging innovation to deliver unique datasets and understanding of the societal implications of a changing ocean.
+The ocean plays a crucial role in Earth's climate, storing 90% of the heat trapped by global warming.
+However, its future is uncertain.
+The AtlantiS Partnership represents the forefront of UK and international ocean sciences, using innovation to provide valuable datasets and insights into how a changing ocean can impact society.

 How fast will the Antarctic ice sheet change in the future?
-Our new research is providing some of the best evidence that parts of the Antarctic ice sheet reached a “tipping point” in the past and thus we are at increased risk of crossing another in the future.
+New research is providing some of the best evidence that parts of the Antarctic ice sheet reached a “tipping point” in the past and thus we are at increased risk of crossing another in the future.

-Our research is mission-driven: we work towards making energy storage materials more sustainable, from choosing renewable building blocks, such as biomass and plastic waste or industry by-products, to advancing storage technologies alternative to lithium ion-batteries.
+This mission-driven research aims to make energy storage materials more sustainable: from choosing renewable building blocks, such as biomass and plastic waste or industry by-products, to advancing storage technologies alternative to lithium ion-batteries.

-We use stem cell-based embryo models to study the early stages of human development, raising several questions including: what does a human embryo look like at 2-to-8-weeks-old, what are stem cells, what we can learn from embryo models, and how should such models be regulated?
+Scientists are using stem cell-based embryo models to study the early stages of human development, raising several questions: what does a human embryo look like between two to eight weeks old?
+What are stem cells?
+What we can learn from embryo models?
+And how should such models be regulated?

-The James Webb Space Telescope is our most advanced window to the Universe.
+The JWST is our most advanced window to the Universe.
 Its unprecedented resolution and sensitivity is now revolutionising our view of the cosmos; providing new insights into our own Solar System, probing the atmospheres of extrasolar planets, and discovering the most distant galaxies in the Universe.

 We focus on emerging ethical concerns, data privacy, and social implications of the imminent future of living with personal brain scanners, as wearable tech that you can now buy for less than the price of a mobile phone.